-As Accounting Officer, the Vice-Chancellor has responsibility for reviewing the effectiveness of the system of internal control.
-Her review of the effectiveness of the system of internal control is informed by:
+As Accounting Officer, the Vice-Chancellor has responsibility for reviewing the effectiveness of the After making appropriate enquiries, the Board considers system of internal control.
+Her review of the effectiveness that the University has adequate resources to continue of the system of internal control is informed by: in operational existence for the foreseeable future.
+For this reason, it continues to adopt the going concern the work of the internal auditors. basis in preparing the financial statements.

-- the work of the internal auditors - the work of the executive managers within the University who have responsibility for the development and maintenance of the internal control framework - comments made by the University's external auditors in their management letters and other reports.
+- the work of the executive managers within the University who have responsibility for the development and maintenance of the internal control framework - comments made by the University's external auditors in their management letters and other reports.